 Katherine has also received many awards in national harp competitions, including first prize in the American Harp Society's Young Professional division, earning her the title of AHS Concert Artist for 2015-2017.
-As Concert Artist, Katherine is presenting recitals and masterclasses in over 20 cities across the US.
-This summer, Katherine's solo recitals will take her to Hong Kong and China.
-Her performances have been featured twice on NPR’s radio program “From The Top,” on New York Public Radio for WQXR's "Young Artist Showcase," and on "Performance Today."
+As Concert Artist, Katherine presented recitals and masterclasses in 23 cities across the US.
+She has given solo concerts in Hong Kong, China, Israel, and at Lyon & Healy Hall in Chicago.
+Her performances have been featured on national radio programs: twice on NPR’s “From The Top,” on New York Public Radio for WQXR's "Young Artist Showcase," and on American Public Media's "Performance Today."

 As an orchestral musician Katherine has performed in major venues such as Carnegie Hall, David Geffen Hall, and Alice Tully Hall, and substitutes frequently with the New York Philharmonic.
 Katherine has performed concertos with the Sarasota Orchestra, Juilliard Orchestra, Louisiana Philharmonic, and Indiana University Festival Orchestra.
 She has been a fellow at the Tanglewood Music Center and Aspen Music Festival, and last summer she was principal harp for the Classical Tahoe orchestra in Lake Tahoe.